AuCson/aucson.github.io/index.md

 Hi, I'm Xisen Jin.
 I am a senior(4th) year undergraduate student in Fudan University, China, majored in Computer Science and Technology.

-The photo is taken in Turin, Italy, while attending CIKM'18 where I gave a oral presentation.
+The photo is taken in Turin, Italy, while attending CIKM'18 where I gave an oral presentation.

 ## Research Interest